-7.11 WARRANTY
+7.11 Warranty

-Suppliers are required to implement a warranty management process supporting the analysis of all part returns from Baxter customers as requested by Baxter.
+Suppliers are required to implement a warranty management process supporting the analysis of all part returns from Baxter customers as requested by the Baxter Quality contract.
 All issues are to be addressed with the appropriate containment, root cause and corrective action(s) in the timeframe specified as per customer specific requirements (CSR).
 Any charges incurred from Baxter customers due to supplier issues will be communicated and passed on to the supplier.

-7.12 NON-CONFORMITY MANAGEMENT
+7.12 Non-Conformity Management